-2 at center of immigration debate get deportation stays
+2 faces of the immigration fight get to stay in US (for now)

 ICE did not immediately respond Friday to CNN's request for comment.
 The agency has cast recent detentions in both cases as routine.

-Sen. Michael Bennet and Rep. Jared Polis -- Colorado Democrats who advocated for both undocumented immigrants and introduced bills on Vizguerra's behalf -- hailed ICE's latest action both cases.
+Sen. Michael Bennet and Rep. Jared Polis -- Colorado Democrats who advocated for both undocumented immigrants -- hailed ICE's latest action both cases.
+The stays, Bennet said, will give both immigrants "more time to receive due process."

+"This is also a reminder that there are many more families like theirs across the country experiencing similar fear and uncertainty," he said.

+The lawmakers also had introduced so-called "private bills" on Vizguerra's behalf.
+The tactic aims to address a specific person's immigration status through legislation rather than through the ICE bureaucracy.

-Vizguerra came to the United States without proper documents from Mexico in 1997.
+Vizguerra came to the United States in 1997 from Mexico without proper documents.
 She arrived with her husband and eldest daughter, who now participates in the Deferred Action for Childhood Arrivals program, or DACA, which lets undocumented people brought to the country as kids attend school and work.

 She landed on ICE's radar in 2009, when she was pulled over and charged with, among other minor violations, "attempted possession of a forged instrument."
 That involved a job application on which she used a made-up -- not stolen -- Social Security Number, Meyer has said.

 Still, she was allowed to stay in the country, provided she checked in occasionally with ICE.
-After Trump took office, Vizguerra decided to skip her scheduled check-in, and instead took sanctuary at the First Unitarian Church in Denver.
+After Trump took office, Vizguerra decided to skip her scheduled check-in, and instead took sanctuary at the First Unitarian church in Denver.
 She eventually moved to the First Baptist Church of Denver, logging 86 days in hiding before her stay of removal was granted.

 Hernandez, who is Mexican, overstayed his visitor's visa in 2003.
 He came to ICE's attention and was told to leave the country in 2010, when he was arrested on "local criminal charges," the agency has said, though his supporters say he has no convictions.